michaelvl/helm2yaml/README.md

 means that Helm on-the-fly renders the final YAML which are deployed to the cluster and this YAML is not retained in any other places than in the cluster.

-For exactly the same reasons as why we build containers, the resulting YAMl should be retained as an artifact such that we both have an audit trail for what was actually deployed and such that we can be sure we can re-deploy the application without having to re-run Helm to re-render the YAML.
+For exactly the same reasons as why we build containers, the resulting YAML should be retained as an artifact such that we both have an audit trail for what was actually deployed and such that we can be sure we can re-deploy the application without having to re-run Helm to re-render the YAML.